-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Washington Reagan Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Washington Reagan National Airport .

 What to Expect

-Washington Reagan Airport has two terminals that are connected landside.
-Terminal A has been recently renovated and Terminal B/C remains open during ongoing renovations (so expect noise!).
-A new Terminal D is currently being built, with expected completion in 2021.
+Washington Reagan Airport (code: DCA) has two terminals that are connected landside.
+Terminal 1 (A Gates) has been recently renovated and Terminal 2 (B, C, D, E Gates).

 Pay-per-use, Single Visit Passes & Lounge Memberships